KJialun/DAD-FPGA-exam/README.md

 insert flip-flop to input and output can prevent this .
 - Moore machines are safer because they used registered values of the state.

-### 3.2 Explain what is one-hot state encoding, what are the benefits and why this type of encoding is well suited for FPGA implementation.

-### 3.3 state machines use Flip-Flops to store the value of current state variables.
-Explain why?

 ## timing analysis

 https://www.youtube.com/watch?v=6D-w8mOttnE&t=247s